Annuals – Perennials – Sun Patterns – Zones

 Annuals are flowers you plant every year, or annually.
 They complete their life cycle in just one growing season.
 Although you have to replant them annually, they offer some beautiful benefits.

 Perennials are plants that regrow every year.
 They’re smaller than shrubs and ornamental trees but come in various sizes.
-Additionally, a perennial is a plant that lives for two or more years.
+A perennial is a plant that lives for two or more years.
 But, perennials are amazing to plant because they offer the benefit of living for several years.

 Annuals and Perennials give you an endless number of options when it comes to your outdoor garden and yard.
-There are Rain Gardens, Pollinator Gardens, Shade Gardens, Butterfly Gardens, and more.
-Also, the creativity these beautiful plants give you is limitless!
+There are Rain Gardens, Pollinator Gardens, Shade Gardens, Butterfly Gardens, and more!
+The creativity these beautiful plants give you is limitless.

 However, it’s important to keep in mind the ‘sun pattern’ you’re working with because the success of your plants depends on it.
-A ‘sun pattern’ is a combination of full sun, part sun/shade, and shade areas with shade or shadows moving from west to east in a clockwise pattern, opposite the sun moving east to west.
+A ‘sun pattern’ is a combination of full sun, part sun/shade, and shade areas.
+This includes shade or shadows moving from west to east in a clockwise pattern, opposite the sun moving east to west.
 Simply put, a ‘sun pattern’ is tracking the sun or shadows in your yard or area of planting.

 Whether annual or perennial, each plant will have a ‘sun pattern’ it requires.
-There’s normally a tag in the plant or a plant nursery worker around that can tell you the ‘sun pattern’ it will look for.
-However, the best way to figure out what ‘sun pattern’ you’re working with is to keep an eye on the desired area the next sunny day you have.
+Look for a tag or label in the plant, a plant nursery worker, or Google the ‘sun pattern’ it will need.
+However, the best way to figure out what ‘sun pattern’ you’re working with in your yard is to keep an eye on the desired area the next sunny day you have.

-Watch where the sun is every couple of hours noting if there are any shadows that linger or where they pass.
-Also, make sure you’re not counting a spot as sunny if it’s beneath some currently bare branches on a tree.
+Watch where the sun is every couple of hours, noting if any shadows linger or where they pass.
+Check to be sure you don’t count a spot as sunny if it’s beneath some bare branches in Spring that will later foliate.
 When the tree foliates and leaves appear, that once sunny spot will be covered in shade.

-It’s just as important to note if it’s morning sun, afternoon sun, or all-day sun that your area will be receiving.
+It’s important to note if it’s morning sun, afternoon sun, or all-day sun that your area receives.
 The morning sun is softer and has more gentle rays.
 The afternoon sun is more intense and with blazing rays.
-The all-day sun would also be similar to Afternoon Sun because it will get both the soft morning rays as well as the intense afternoon rays.
+All-day sun is similar to Afternoon Sun because it gets both soft morning rays and intense afternoon rays.

 After you’ve watched your planting spot and noted the ‘sun pattern,’ you can then decide if your area is in the category of Full Sun, Part Sun, Part Shade, or Shade.